Zainab-S930/python-basics/README.md

 I will update this repository as I improve and build small scripts.

 ## Progress
-Today I gained general knowledge about programming and python I also downloaded Python and VS and wrote my first Python program
+Today I gained general knowledge about programming and python.
+I also downloaded Python and VS and wrote my first Python program